 Arthur Danto (whose ideas about modern art are discussed in episode 16) has personally prohibited me from calling this category “aesthetics.”
-We’ve only done Danto and the Nelson Goodman episode (#28 on art as a symbol system)in this area, but these are a heap of fun, and I’ve long been planning a third 20th century installment in this area.
-We’ll likely get back to the historical material on this eventually (Kant’s Critique of Judgment, for instance).
+We also covered Nelson Goodman (#28 on art as a symbol system) and George Santayana on beauty (#77) We’re planning one on ugliness and will likely do some more historical material on this eventually (Kant’s Critique of Judgment, for instance).
 We have long-term plans to go into more specific areas of art: philosophy of literature, film, etc., but those are not high on the list.
 Relatedly, we’ve covered Henri Bergson’s philosophy of humor.

 Related to this is philosophy of literature, which we introduced with our discussion of Saussure and Levi-Strauss (episode 51), which gives some of the groundwork for what is now called “critical theory.”
 We followed up on this by looking at Lacan and Derrida’s take on a story by Edgar Allan Poe (episode 75).
 During episode 63 on Cormac McCarthy’s No Country for Old Men, we talked about how philosophy can be conveyed through fiction.
 We’ve read some other philosophical novels: Charlotte Perkins-Gilman’s Herland (episode 42), Robert Pirsig’s Zen and the Art of Motorcycle Maintenance (episode 50), and Voltaire’s Candide (episode 62).
 (No, philosophical dialogues don’t really count as fiction.)

 -Episode 43 considers the major historical arguments for the existence of God (Aquinas, Anselm, Paley, with some discussion of Plantinga and Swinburne; we read a book by J.L.
 Mackie.